 Results may be affected by factors such as lipaemia, icteric or haemolysis.
+Tests will be rejected if the samples are clotted or insufficient.
 The laboratory will advise you regarding this.

 Additional investigations may be requested by telephoning the laboratory.
 Tests may be added to samples within 24 hours of receipt of the sample, an updated request form must also be submitted to the laboratory of any additional tests requested.
 All coagulation tests must be performed within 4 hours of taking the sample.